VaclavDedik/jboss-seam/seam-gen/build-scripts/glassfish-readme.txt

 GlassFish deployment works out of the box for WAR projects.
 To deploy an EAR project, make the following changes:

   1. Uncomment the <ejb-local-ref> entries in resources/WEB-INF/web.xml (include additional entries as necessary)
   2. Strip the contents up to and including the # in the element <persistence-unit-name> in resources/WEB-INF/web.xml
   3. Uncomment the <jar-file> element in resources/META-INF/persistence-dev.xml & resources/META-INF/persistence-prod.xml

+If you plan to use the default Derby datasource in GlassFish, named jdbc/__default, then uncomment the following property in the build.properties file at the root of the project:

+  glassfish.datasource.useDefault=true

 GlassFish command reference: